-Alicia Dearn had returned to the hall and made use of her previously-granted 2 minutes to speak, and she endorsed William Weld for Vice-President.
+Ms. Dearn was recognized to speak and endorsed William Weld for Vice-President.

 Mr. Sarwark announced to the delegates that Derrick Grayson had withdrawn from the vice-presidential election, though voting is already underway with his name on the ballot.
 There was no objection from the body for allowing Mr. Grayson to address body for 2 minutes.
 Mr. Grayson spoke to delegates and endorsed Larry Sharpe for Vice-President.